protesilaos/oliveira-light/README.md

 # Oliveira syntax theme (light variant)

-Low-to-medium contrast.
-Green is the most prevalent accent, followed by violet, and blue.
+Low-to-medium contrast theme.
+Green is the most prevalent accent, followed by violet, blue, cyan, and magenta.

 Oliveira comes in light and dark variants.